Random walks generated by the Ewens distribution on the symmetric group: Introduction

 \section{Introduction}

 The Ewens distribution on the symmetric group is defined by probabilities that are exponentially proportional to the number of cycles of permutations, with a base parameter $\theta > 0. $ It is originated in population genetics \cite{E}, then has gained a broader reach.
 It is initially defined on partitions of integers, which is related to the symmetric group by cycle decompositions.
-Two well-known cycle generating processes, Feller Coupling and Chinese restaurant process, gives Ewens distribution on $S_n$ at n$th$ stage (See \cite{ABT}).
-Crane \cite{Cr} has an extensive survey on Ewens sampling formula and its applications.
+It arises from well-known cycle generating processes, Feller Coupling and Chinese restaurant process.
+(See \cite{ABT}.)
+Crane \cite{Cr} has an extensive survey on Ewens sampling formula.

-Ewens distribution can also be considered as a deformation of the uniform distribution on the symmetric group.
-Hanlon \cite{H} studied a Metropolis Markov chain driven by random transpositions with stationary distribution Ewens measure.
-The spectral analysis of this chain carried out further in \cite{DH}, and the mixing time is investigated.
+The Ewens distribution can also be considered a distortion of the uniform distribution on the symmetric group.
+Hanlon \cite{H} studied a Metropolis Markov chain driven by random transpositions with stationary distribution as the Ewens measure.
+The spectral analysis of this chain is further carried out in \cite{DH}, and the mixing time is studied.
 More recently, Jiang \cite{Ji} showed a cutoff result for the random transposition Metropolis chain.

-The chains we study in this paper have transition probabilities given by Ewens distribution, allowing its parameter to be a function of $n$ for the symmetric group $S_n$.
-At each stage, a permutation is randomly chosen according to Ewens distribution and multiplied by the permutation of the current state.
+The chains we study in this paper have transition probabilities given by the Ewens distribution where the parameter $\theta$ is allowed to be a function $n$ for the symmetric group $S_n$.
+At each stage, a permutation is randomly chosen and multiplied by the permutation of the current state.
 We are interested in finding the mixing time of the chain depending on the base parameter of the distribution.
 A more precise description is as follows:

 Let $\sigma$ and $\tau$ be two permutations in $S_n$.
-Define $\gamma(\sigma)$ to be the number of cycles in $\sigma.$ We choose $\theta \in (1, \infty),$ possibly a function of $n$, and raise it to the number of cycles of permutations to obtain the probabilities.
+Define $\gamma(\sigma)$ to be the number of cycles in $\sigma.$ We choose $\theta > 1,$ possibly a function of $n$, and raise it to the number of cycles of permutations to obtain the probabilities.
 So, if the chain is at permutation $\sigma$ at a certain stage, the probability of moving to $\tau$ at the next stage is

 where $\frac{1}{\theta^{(n)}}$ is the normalizing constant.
 Explicitly,

 where $\stirling{n}{i}$ is a Stirling number of the first kind, which counts the number of permutations of cycle length $i$ in $S_n$ (See Section 1.4 of \cite{A}).